campa-consortium/lattice-standard/source/coordinates.md

 accelerator is in  may be described using `floor` coordinates.

-It is inconvenient to describe the position lattice elements and the position of a particle beam using the `floor` coordinate system so, for each tracking lattice branch, a "[branch](#s:branch.coords)" coordinate system is used.
+It is inconvenient to describe the position lattice elements and the position of a particle beam using the `floor` coordinate system so, for each branch, a "[branch](#s:branch.coords)" coordinate system is used.
 This curvilinear coordinate system defines the nominal position of the lattice elements.
 The relationship between the `branch` and `floor` coordinate systems is described in section [](#s:floor).
-Lord (non-tracking) branches do not have an associated branch coordinate system.

 The `branch reference curve` is the {math}`x = y = 0` curve of the curvilinear coordinate system.
 The branch reference curve does not have to be continuous and, in particular, the coordinate